Prospective Applicants

 • Bachelor’s degree (or higher) from a regionally accredited U.S. institution*

-• Completed prerequisite coursework with grades of “C” or higher
+• Completed prerequisite coursework with grades of “C” or higher.
+Grades of "C-" will not be accepted.

 • Minimum cumulative undergraduate GPA of ≥ 3.0 on a 4.0 scale